sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 ## A list

 As a further experiment, I created [a new long word list using this pruning technique](https://github.com/sts10/generated-wordlists/blob/main/lists/experimental/ud1.txt).
+(I cut it to exactly 17,559 words so that it clears [the brute force line](https://github.com/sts10/tidy#the-brute-force-line).)

 Here are some attributes of the list: